MarioStojcevski/eestec-it-team-2022/README.md

 Contact your IT Coordinator for details to gain access rights to the repo, or if you have any questions about how to use `git` or where to place your `code`.

+# Code of conduct

+Please be aware that we are not supporting plagiarism at universities.
+We have weekly meetings, solve problems and upload the code here.
+We do not solve ongoing laboratory excersies and spread the code to students.
+Anyone suspected of doing such thing is not following our code of conduct and will not be considered a part of the team.